muratk3n/thirdwave/en/README.md

 ---

+"CANADIAN energy company Petroma, led by Malian industrialist Aliou Boubacar Diallo, discovered the world’s largest natural hydrogen deposit 60 kilometres from the Malian capital of Bamako, a find that has increasingly attracted some of planet’s most forward-thinking business leaders interested in clean energy alternatives.

+In Bloc 25 covering 43,000 square kilometres, Petroma has affirmed massive quantities of 95 percent pure natural hydrogen, one of the most promising new sources needed for a global transition to clean energy, according to the French scientist Alain Prinzhofer at the l’Institut de Physique du Globe de Paris.

+The company has undertaken the first project to produce electricity from hydrogen without any C02 emissions"

+---

 Replenished?
 HTF?
 That's crazy!!

+"\#Hydrogen for the energy transition: do we have to manufacture it? ...

 "The native hydrogen, almost pure in this case, is directly burned in a suitable gas turbine, and produces electricity for a small